eduNEXT/tvm/docs/source/tvm_topic_guides/environment_manager.rst

     tvm list

-.. note:: You can use the flag -l or --limit and an integer to limit the output.
-Ex: `tvm list --limit 10`
+.. note:: You can use the flag -l or --limit and an integer to restrict the output.
+E.g. ``tvm list --limit 10``

 Install Tutor Plugins
 ----------------------